-Ketamine infusions are available at Veritas Health, PLLC.
+Ketamine infusions are available at Veritas Health, PLLC in Washington DC.
 The infusion takes about one hour (but clients should plan for up to 2 hours).
 We request that a friend or family member accompany the patient to take them home safely.
 Please note, that due to the anesthetic effects, you will experience some dissociation.
 Most patients find it pleasurable and non-threatening.
 If it does make you uncomfortable the infusion can be stopped, or medication given which will end the thoughts within a minute.
 It is rare that this is necessary.
 By the time you leave the office your mentation will be close to normal.
 Some patients are able to return to work and carry on an otherwise normal day.
 Other patients prefer to go home and take a short nap.
 The only restriction after leaving the office is no driving until the next day.

 Your improvement in mood might not be immediate.
 The earliest that you might expect to feel better is several hours after leaving the office but keep in mind in usually takes multiple infusions before relief.

-Our cost in providing ketamine infusions is not covered by insurance companies to the extent necessary to meet expenses.
+Our cost in providing ketamine treatment infusions is not covered by insurance companies to the extent necessary to meet expenses.
 Therefore, we do not participate in any insurance plans and will not be able to bill them on your behalf.
 We will however provide you the necessary forms for you to submit to your insurance company after treatment for reimbursement to the extent that they will cover this service.